 Work experience students have an opportunity to experience a number of aspects of life in a law firm – for example: general administration, library research and shadowing our qualified solicitors.

-These positions are not remunerated and candidates must be at least 16 years of age and entitled to work in the United Kingdom under applicable UK immigration laws.
+These positions are not remunerated and candidates must be at least 18 years of age and entitled to work in the United Kingdom under applicable UK immigration laws.

+The firm recruits up to nine trainees per year.
 Trainees complete four six-month seats, providing a wide range of practical experience and skills in contentious and non-contentious work.
 Our training programme is broader than most other firms due to the wide range of law practiced here.

 Individual preference for seats is sought and will be balanced with the firm's needs.

 Trainees work closely with partners and solicitors in a supportive team structure, and have regular reviews to assist development.
 The firm maintains a friendly and open environment and it is the firm's policy that each trainee sits with a partner or senior solicitor whilst working for a department as a whole.
 The firm gives trainees the chance to meet clients, be responsible for their own work and join in marketing and client development activities.